rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 ## Custom Certificates

-As of v0.2.0 RKE can be configured to use custom certificates instead of RKE generates a set of certificates, to use custom certificates use the following option with any rke operation:
+By default RKE auto generates the certificates for all the cluster components.
+As of v0.2.0, RKE can be configured to use custom certificates.
+To use custom certificates, use the following option with any rke operation:

 ```
 $ rke up --custom-certs
 ```
-This option will make RKE uses the certificates from a certificate directory, this option default to `./cluster_certs`, the following certificates must exist in the certificate directory:
+This option will make RKE use the certificates from a certificate directory `./cluster_certs`.
+To change the default certificate directly, pass `--cert-dir` flag to the command.

+The following certificates must exist in the certificate directory:

 |            Name            |                 Cert                |                   Key                   | Optional |
 |:--------------------------:|:-----------------------------------:|:---------------------------------------:|:--------:|